SEBI Grade A 2020

-SEBI GRADE A Phase 1 Preparation Strategy
+SEBI Grade A Phase 1 Preparation Strategy

-SEBI GRADE A Phase 2 Preparation Strategy
+SEBI Grade A Phase 2 Preparation Strategy

-Phase 2 online examination consists of three papers in two different streams, i.e. General & Legal / Information Technology / Engineering.
-As Phase 2 is one level higher, naturally it requires a much more focused and planned strategy with much more hard work.
-To get more guidance related to SEBI Grade A Phase 2 preparation, refer to the video provided below:
+SEBI Grade A Phase 2 online examination consists of two papers in two different streams, i.e. General & Legal / Information Technology / Engineering.
+As SEBI Grade A Phase 2 exam is a little difficult to crack, naturally it requires a much more focused and planned strategy along with hard work.
+To learn more about how to prepare yourself for the various subjects, watch the video given below.